Tropico 2: Pirate Cove: Production

 To create Tropico 2's pirate setting, the team "went almost completely with myth and fiction", according to Spieth.
 Rafael Sabatini's adventure novels were a main reference point for the game, and Spieth compared the game's setting to the island of Tortuga portrayed in Captain Blood.
 The story of Tropico 2's protagonist was based on the plot of Captain Blood as well.
 To design the historical pirate leaders, such as Blackbeard and Laurens de Graaf, the team studied tales of their exploits and crafted the characters' strengths and weaknesses accordingly.
 For example, they were inspired by de Graaf's hatred of Spain to make him unable to work with that country in Tropico 2.
 The team strove to keep Tropico 2 lighthearted and comedic despite its piracy theme; for example, the pirate overseer unit was made to use a towel whip at Rachel Bernstein's suggestion.

 In designing the sequel, Frog City sought to balance its differences from and similarities to its predecessor, which Spieth called "a tightrope [walk] between 'too different,' and 'not different enough.' " Steinmeyer remarked that this concern persisted until near the game's release: certain spectators called Tropico 2 too much unlike Tropico, while its "sales, marketing, [and] overseas offices" considered it to be too similar to sell.
 He believed that the latter problem was caused by the game's reuse of terrain visuals from Tropico, which led the team to create new tree models, and to edit the "colors and textures" of Tropico 2's reused water and earth graphics.
 To appease those who found Tropico 2 too different from its predecessor, Frog City increased the game's emphasis on city-building, which had previously been marginalized in favor of pirate raids.

 Tropico 2 reached gold status on April 2, 2003.
 It was released in North America on April 8.

+A version for Mac OS X was developed by Westlake Interactive and published by MacSoft, releasing in North America in North America on May 19, 2005, and in Europe on September 19.